Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 ```

 ### Resize the partition table
-> so that the Windows partitions would fit
+> So that the Windows partitions would fit
 ```sh
 sgdisk --resize-table 64 /dev/block/sda
 ```